Empathic design: Process

 The empathic model is a technique used to simulate age-related sensory losses to give designers personal experience with how their product performs for users.
 An example is how designers of a retirement community used empathy tools, such as glasses which reduced their vision and gloves which limited their grip and strength.
 Suri et al. reported another method of empathic design, involving designers shadowing vision-impaired users.
 The designer was then required to utilize non-visual cues to learn about a product by working in a dark environment.

 Since its introduction, empathic design techniques for new products were first adopted by automotive and electronic product manufacturing industry.
 However, the techniques have been successfully used by several other organizations for designing innovative products.
-While the five abovementioned steps are at the foundation of empathic design process, several other techniques are used in combination with these five steps.
+While the five steps mentioned above are at the foundation of empathic design process, several other techniques are used in combination with these five steps.

 A study performed on UK based textile fiber manufacturer, Tencel Limited, by Lofthouse et al., shows that use of the Kano model in combination with the first step of user observation has led to understanding of new insights into how customers really perceived Tencel's fiber, and enabled the product development team to 'walk in the shoes' of the end user.
 The Kano model offered some insight into which product attributes were perceived to be important to customers.
 The questionnaires used to seek information from users, an important part of Kano model, were used in multiple focus groups consisting of target customers and multidisciplinary design teams.
 These focus groups carried the process into next three steps of capturing data, reflection and analysis, and brainstorming.
 In doing so they developed a so-called "journey diagram" to record activities that these groups identified to be necessary to move the project towards its final target.

 Jääsko and Mattelmäki have studied user-centered design techniques such as empathic design by means of case studies in which they found extensive use of empathic design techniques when developing innovative patient monitoring instruments in hospitals by Datex-Ohmeda division of Instrumentarium Corporation.
 Datex-Ohmeda used a new technique called "probing" in combination with observation for gathering instrumental, visual and empathic data from "sensitive settings" – that is, situations and places where design team had no access or the access was only temporary.
 The probing process consisted of diaries, cameras, and illustrated cards with open questions and tasks for documenting routines, actions, and needs in different use situations.

 Brandt and Grunnet have studied the use of drama and props as tools in empathic design process to collaboratively generate and explore innovative design ideas.
 They argue that use of drama and props may aid in engaging users more directly in the design process, especially during the prototype simulation step.